TAUSBV/dqf-api/v3/README.md

 Every child project has an associated _owner_.
 Generally speaking, the _owner_ is the TAUS account that is in use when making the request.
 You also have the possibility of declaring a different owner for a child project by specifying an email in the *assignee* parameter.
 This email must belong to an existing **TAUS account**.
 This is the case when the individual assignee is known at the moment of the POST request.
 Please note that for the purposes of the DQF hierarchy, an assignee does not have to actually perform the translation/review task.
 It could also just be a project manager who receives the assignment from their customer.
 This satisfies the second condition for posting a child project.

+As a result, there will likely be more child projects posted than what you are able to show on your tool interface.
+This is fine.
+DQF will aggregate results as needed using the child projects in the workflow.
+The **important** thing for you to do is to make sure that _every new or returning user_ is assigned a new DQF child project, i.e. there are no gaps in the workflow steps from a DQF perspective.

 **IMPORTANT:** As shown in the [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing), a child project can only have ***one*** parent project, while a parent project can have multiple child projects.
 Please keep this in mind when dealing with returned jobs and/or split jobs.
 Once the DQF project tree branches out, the branches need to be kept separate and cannot be merged back.
 This is one of the main differences between the DQF tree structure and your tool.

 When posting the request, there is no need to declare files, as child projects have access to the master/root project files.
 A child project can get a list of the available files with [GET /v3/project/child/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile/getAll).
 The projectId here refers to the child project.